 The IRB Standard Operating Procedures apply to all activities that involve human subjects research, regardless of sponsorship, in which the university is considered to be engaged.
-UCCS is engaged in research when the project qualifies as human subjects research, and the following applies:
+These activities must be reviewed by the IRB.
+UCCS is engaged in research when the project qualifies as human subjects research and the following applies: